MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Italy/how-to-update-vat-transactions-data.md

 ---
-title: How to Update VAT Transactions Data
+title: Update VAT Transactions Data
 description: Before you create the first VAT transaction report, you should prepare the existing data in the Italian version of Business Central.
 author: SorenGP